-The construction of the Aosta Theater is believed to have occurred a few decades after the foundation of the city, in 25 BC.: in fact, in the area, remains of pre-existing buildings have been found.
-The amphitheater dates back to the era ofemperor Claudio.
+The construction of the Aosta Theater is believed to have occurred a few decades after the foundation of the city, in 25 BC.: in fact, remains of pre-existing buildings have been found in the area.
+The amphitheater dates back to theemperor Claudio.

-Together with the amphitheater, located on the same axis, it occupies three blocks adjacent to the city walls, along the main street of the city, the Decumano maximum, near the Porta Prætoria.
+Together with the amphitheater, placed on the same axis, it occupies three blocks contiguous to the walls, along the main street of the city, the Decumano maximum, near the Porta Prætoria.

 The theater occupied an area of 81 m in width and 64 m in length.
-The cavea it was inserted into a rectangular enclosure, whose external façade is preserved for a height of 22 m on the southern side; its facade it was distinguished by a series of vertical buttresses placed at 5,5 m away from each other and lightened by four orders of openings: at the bottom, the entrance arches and, upwards, three orders of overlapping windows , different form.
-This insertion made us suppose the existence of a cover, which was to make the building a theatrum tectum, on the type of that of Pompeii.
+The cavea it was inserted in a rectangular plan enclosure, whose external facade is preserved for a height of 22 m on the southern side; its facade was distinguished by a series of vertical buttresses placed at 5,5 m distance from each other and lightened by four orders of openings: below, the entrance arches and, upwards, three orders of superimposed windows , of different shape.
+This insertion suggested the existence of a cover, which was to make the building a theatrum tectum, similar to that of Pompeii.

-The theater is not perfectly semi-circular but has a somewhat rectangular shape; it is high 22 me it is perfectly preserved.
+The theater is not perfectly semicircular but has a somewhat rectangular shape; it is 22 m high and has been perfectly preserved.

 Address: Rue du Baillage - 11100 Aosta